-Also check out McKinzie’s FREE 5-day course, Pinterest Primer.
-In the course, you’ll learn how to create the perfect Pinterest profile, make viral pins, and schedule them.
+Also be sure to check out McKinzie’s FREE 5-day course, Pinterest Primer.
+In it, you’ll learn how to create the perfect Pinterest profile, make viral pins, and schedule them.
 Plus, you’ll learn about some Pinterest myths and common mistakes.
 It’s an awesome intro to the Pinterest world and great for anyone who wants to learn more about the platform.

 In this post, I’ll be going over my thoughts on McKinzie Beans recent course: Pin to Profits: Affiliate Marketing.
 For this review, McKinzie gave me access to the lessons free of charge, but all opinions in this post are my own.